 This course introduces the broad range of skills and concepts necessary for work in a farm or homestead scale woodlot, further forestry courses at Sterling, and wilderness trail work (where power-tool use is not allowed).
 Students fell trees using state of the art techniques for axes and cross-cut saws, and learn how those skills fit within a forest management plan informed by silviculture, ecology, and stewardship ethics.
 Firewood processing, basic log construction and tool handle hanging add depth to skill development and appreciation of forest products.
 Wood volume calculations, standings tree measurements, tree species ID, compass and pacing mapping, and sampling layouts provide a practical foundation for forest inventory assessments in work program positions and subsequent classes.

-Woodlot Practices provides students the opportunity to implement the College’s forest management plan by harvesting trees using chainsaws.
-Students learn methods associated with safe tree felling practices, limbing and bucking procedures, chainsaw maintenance, chain sharpening, and assist in extraction procedures using draft horses.
-In addition to practicing timber harvesting, students investigate selected principles of Silviculture.
+Woodlot Practices provides students the opportunity to implement a small component of the College’s forest management plan by harvesting trees using a variety of hand tools, emphasizing chainsaws.
+Students learn methods associated with safe tree felling practices, limbing and bucking procedures, chainsaw maintenance, chain sharpening, and assist in extraction procedures (in conjunction with the Draft Animal Power class).
+In addition to practicing timber harvesting, students investigate selected principles of forest measurement, management, and silviculture.
+Basic economic analysis of wood products produced during the course will be performed.

 Working Hands.
 Working Minds.